Imprint of the seesaw mechanism on feebly interacting dark matter and the baryon asymmetry

-We now turn to discuss the role of two other RHNs, $N_{2,3}$ (heavier than the SM Higgs mass as per our consideration) in the present set-up and their cosmological evolution.
-While they help in realization the correct order of light neutrino mass and mixing, we find their contribution to DM production is almost negligible.
-That being said, their mass can be anywhere between a few hundred GeV to a very large scale.
-However, considering the fact that their decay can explain baryon asymmetry of the universe via leptogenesis, we can now have a complete picture including neutrino mass, dark matter and lepton asymmetry which will also tell us about these otherwise unfixed mass scales.
+We now proceed to discuss the role of two other heavier RHNs, $N_{2,3}$ and their cosmological evolution.
+While they help in realizing the correct order of light neutrino mass and mixing, we find their contribution to DM production is almost negligible.
+That being said, their masses can be anywhere between a few hundred GeV to a very large scale.
+However, considering the fact that their decay can explain baryon asymmetry of the universe via leptogenesis, we can now have a complete picture including neutrino mass, dark matter and lepton asymmetry which will also tell us about these otherwise unspecified mass scales.

-Being heavier than the Higgs mass, $N_{2.,3}$ are expected to decay into lepton doublet and Higgs via the Yukawa interaction of Eq.(\ref{lag}).
-This out of equilibrium decay along with the CP violation present in $Y_{\nu}$ will be involved in leptogenesis.
+Being heavier than the Higgs mass, $N_{2,3}$ are expected to decay into lepton doublet and Higgs via the Yukawa interaction of Eq.(\ref{lag}).
+This out of equilibrium decay along with the CP violation present in $Y_{\nu}$ will be crucial in leptogenesis.
 Note that Im[$\theta_R$] serving as the source of CP violation via Eq. (\ref{CI para}), apart for a subdominant contribution from Dirac CP phase in $U$, is the same one which mostly restricts the production of DM from the decay of $N_{2,3}$ while in tension with the EW vacuum stability.
-Hence the present set-up provides an interesting correlation between the three problems (neutrino mass, DM and baryon asymmetry) we aim to bring together.

-It is preferable to keep the heavy neutrino masses as low as possible in view of naturalness of hierarchy between RHNs (one is already at below MeV regime), we opt for flavor leptogenesis in this framework.
-The hierarchical pattern assumed for $M_{2,3}$ indicates that the CP asymmetry is effectively generated from the decay of $N_2$ to a specific flavor $l_{\alpha}$ as defined by
+It is preferable to keep the heavy neutrino masses as low as possible in view of naturalness of hierarchy within RHNs, and hence we opt for flavor leptogenesis here.
+As $M_2 < M_3$, the CP asymmetry $\epsilon^{\rm{CP}}_{2\alpha}$ is effectively generated from the decay of $N_2$ to a specific flavor $l_{\alpha}$.
+Using the standard expression \cite{Nardi:2006fx}, we evaluate $\epsilon^{\rm{CP}}_{2\alpha}$ first and then